le-chartreux/linux-config/README.md

 #### [Gimp](https://www.gimp.org/)

-GIMP is ugly and hard to learn, but it's a powerful graphics editing software:
+GIMP is ugly and hard to learn, but it's a powerful graphics editing software.

 ```sh
 sudo nala install gimp
 ```

 ### Utilities

-Install various utility tools:

 ```sh
 # Install curl to fetch content from the web